makersacademy/airport_challenge/README.md

 # Airport challenge
 ## Week1 / Tamas Magyar-Hunor

-The first weekends challenge is here, see information for below!
+The first weekends challenge is here, for more information see below!